mkner/basic-pid/docs/examples.rst

 At each timestep, the three term PID equation is recalculated.
 The proportional term is updated with the current error.
 The integral term of the PID equation is reintegrated.
-And the derivative term is recalculated using the current error and the difference between consecutive timesteps.
+And the derivative term is recalculated using the current error and errors from previous consecutive timesteps.

 In this example, the process output is a constant fixed value that is not and never can be the reference.
 Shows the effect of timestep